 Synthesis of cartilage matrix by mammalian chondrocytes in vitro.
-I. Isolation, culture characteristics, and morphology.
+II.
+Maintenance of collagen and proteoglycan phenotype.

 - Views Icon Views